top of page

 Planning out a large scale design...

-• If you're considering getting a large-scale design, here are some helpful tips to keep in mind when booking.
+• If you're considering a large-scale design, here are some helpful tips to keep in mind when booking.

 • It's important to plan out the density of the design, whether you prefer a fully covered sleeve or one with more negative space.